PAPO: Perception-Aware Policy Optimization for Multimodal Reasoning

 main results

-Table 1: Performance (avg@8 acc %) comparison of Qwen2.5-VL-3B and 7B models between GRPO and PAPO on general and more vision-dependent multimodal reasoning tasks.
-MathVerseV refers to the vision-centric subset of MathVerse.
-PAPO_H denotes the high KLprcp weighting (γ = 0.02) variant of PAPO (γ = 0.01). ∆%rel indicates the averaged relative gain over GRPO for each task.
-We observe consistent improvements with both PAPO and PAPO_H, with gains approaching 8%, especially on heavily vision-dependent tasks.
+Table 1: Performance (avg@8 acc %) comparison of Qwen2.5-VL-3B and 7B models between GRPO, DAPO and PAPO on general and more vision-dependent multimodal reasoning tasks.
+MathVerseV refers to the vision-centric subset of MathVerse. ∆%rel indicates the averaged relative gain over the baseline for each task.
+We observe consistent improvements against both GRPO and DAPO, with gains approaching 8%-19%, especially on tasks with high vision-dependency.

 Overall Improvement